 Reading books, specifically on marketing, will enhance your strategies and ultimately improve the performance of your business.

 I can say without a doubt that I wouldn’t be experiencing any of the success I’m having today without reading.

 I like to read roughly a book per week, and it’s changed my life.

-The amount of ideas, inspiration, and knowledge I constantly gain floods into my businesses, and allows me to generate the results I want.
+The number of ideas, inspiration, and knowledge I constantly gain floods into my businesses and allows me to generate the results I want.